sebastienserre/wp-openagenda/readme.txt

 * Planned to be added in the Pro Version

 = Is OpenAgenda for WordPress is working with WPBakery Page Builder (formerly Visual Composer) ?
 * Yes!
-I try to create Visual Composer Element in the same time I create WordPress Widget and WordPress Shortcode.
+The Pro version is coming with Visual Composer element.
+Free one provide only WP Shortcodes and WP Widgets.

 = May I test for free the Pro Version?
 * Yes!
 14 days free trial.
 Do not hesitate.